ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 Eventlog tools can be useful for optimizing Multicore programs.

-**Identify large pausetimes**
+**Identify Large Pausetimes**

 Identifying and fixing events that cause maximun latency can improve the overall throughput of the program. `ocaml-eventlog-pausetimes` displays statistics from the generated trace files.
-For multicore programs, every domain has its own trace file.
-All of them need to be fed into the input.
+For Multicore programs, every domain has its own trace file, and all of them need to be fed into the input.

 ```
 $ ocaml-eventlog-pausetimes caml-10599-0.eventlog caml-10599-2.eventlog caml-10599-4.eventlog caml-10599-6.eventlog